Fair Housing for Seniors with Disabilities

 - Building ideal for agile/physically fit.

-You Have the Right to Ask for Reasonable Changes +
+You Have the Right to Ask for Reasonable Changes: Reasonable Modifications and Reasonable Accommodations +

-You may ask for structural or physical changes to a place you rent if you need them because of your disabilities.
+You have the right to ask for structural or physical changes to a place you rent if you need them because of your disabilities.
 These are called “reasonable modifications.”
 These changes can be in your unit or in common areas.
 You have the right to equal use of all the common areas – including the main entrance and the residential elevator.

 For example, you may ask for structural changes like: